Skip Navigation

 A public education advocate in Arizona holds a sign protesting universal school vouchers.
 Credit: Gloria Rebecca Gomez/Arizona Mirror

-In calling for a federal voucher law, Project 2025 promises to “model” the ESA voucher program that took hold Arizona.
+In calling for a federal voucher law, Project 2025 promises to “model” the ESA voucher program that took hold in Arizona.
 This would be catastrophic.
 Arizona’s is one the largest voucher programs in the nation and one of the most unaccountable.
 Far from serving lower income families, Arizona’s vouchers benefit predominantly private school families, siphon valuable funds from public schools, and have destabilized the state’s budget.

 “The implications for students and public schools and the communities that rely on them are disastrous.
-And Arizona, unfortunately, is Exhibit A.” said Jessica Levin, litigation director at the Education Law Center
+And Arizona, unfortunately, is Exhibit A.” said Jessica Levin, litigation director at the Education Law Center.

 Project 2025 would also weaken regulations against charter schools, which take away funding from traditional public schools, that often have little accountability to taxpayers or parents.